NikkyXO/Test_pub/README.md

 #  HNG TASK

-## Steps taken to get task done

 -  Convert a CSV provided file, Generate a CHIP_0007 compatible json
 -  Calculate the sha256 of the json file
 -  Append it to each line in the CSV as (filename.output.csv)

+## Steps taken to get task done

-###  Convert a CSV provided file, Generate a CHIP_0007 compatible json
+###  Converted a CSV provided file, Generated a CHIP_0007 compatible json

 Reading of the file is done using default fs npm package